jtareen/music-player/README.md

 # Music Player

-Music Player is a sleek and modern music player built using Python and PySide6.
+Music Player is a simple music player built using Python and PySide6.
 This application allows users to automatically load, play, and manage their music files with an intuitive graphical user interface.

 ![Music Player Screenshot](screenshots/screenshot.png)